Mapaor/sample-videos/README.md

 Note: 23 is the ICQ (quality of compression).
 18-28 is a normal range, being 18 a great quality preset and 28 a poor quality one.
 ### Other
 More NASA videos: [https://archive.org/search?query=creator%3A%22NASA%22&and%5B%5D=mediatype%3A%22movies%22](https://archive.org/search?query=creator%3A%22NASA%22&and%5B%5D=mediatype%3A%22movies%22)
+### Important note
+GitHub Pages is not meant for this.
+It's speed is bad.
+If care about speed create a AWS Account.
+Use S3, create a new general public bucket.
+Put your files there.
+As long as you don't exceed 5GB the first year will be free.